Influence of nicotine and alcohol on sleep latency: the reward-attention circuit model: Results

-During sleep, there is a cyclic occurrence of rapid eye movement (REM) and non-REM (NREM) sleep phases, where the NREM stage is composed by the slow wave sleep (SWS) phase, which includes the sleep stages 3 and 4, and the lighter sleep stages 1 and 2.
+During sleep, there is a cyclic occurrence of rapid eye movement (REM) and non-REM (NREM) phases~\cite{Brown2012, Luppi2019}.
+NREM sleep is divided into three stages (N1, N2, and N3), and the higher the stage, the deeper the sleep and the lower the frequency band of the oscillations.
+Stages N2 and N3 correspond to the so-called slow wave sleep (SWS) stage~\cite{Feld2015}.

-Here, we consider that in the waking state the thalamic neurons fire in tonic mode and when falling asleep in burst mode.

-Prior to conducting experiments to address the network behavior, we calibrate each neuron separately, according to their specific neurophysiological properties~\cite{Guimaraes2017,Guimaraes2018}, before they are included in the network.